 Hi there, I hope you’ve been having a good day – welcome to my blog!

 It’s funny how writing about literally anything else is so much easier than writing about yourself, isn’t it?
 Hi!
 I’m Katrina, a 20-year-old college student-turned-blogger majoring in Biomedical Engineering with a minor in Journalism at the New Jersey Institute of Technology (NJIT).
 Above anything else, I am passionate about helping other people, and I hope to one day use my degrees to both create and inspire change in the medical industry so that no one feels limited by their circumstances.
-Right now, I want to work in research & development for prosthetics, but my goals are always evolving.
+Right now, I want to work in research & development for medical devices, but my goals are always evolving.

 I love bubble tea, live shows, acoustic guitar, and writing in my Bullet Journal.
 I have a strong appreciation for a good cup of coffee and a great book, and I spend way too much money on makeup and new notebooks (tbh, that’s what everyone else says, but I don’t think you can ever have too much makeup or too many notebooks!).
 I’ve been dancing since I was a little girl, and I still love to choreograph and dance for my college dance team.